Snapchat/KeyDB-docs/docs/commands.md

 It returns an error when `key` does not exist.
 If `newkey` already exists it is overwritten, when this happens `RENAME` executes an implicit `DEL` operation, so if the deleted key contains a very big value it may cause high latency even if `RENAME` itself is usually a constant-time operation.

-**Note:** Before KeyDB 3.2.0, an error is returned if source and destination names are the same.
+**REMINDER:** Before KeyDB 3.2.0, an error is returned if source and destination names are the same.

 #### Return: